ideos/gloe/README.md

   * [License](#license)
 <!-- TOC -->

-# Your Code Like a Flow
+# Your Code like a Flow

 Gloe (pronounced /ɡloʊ/, like "glow") is a general-purpose library designed to guide developers in expressing their code as a **flow**.